 Smith v.
 LexisNexis Screening Solutions

 Smith v.
-LexisNexis Screening Solutions, Inc., currently before the U.S. Court of Appeals for the Sixth Circuit, concerns the standard of care required of credit reporting agencies (“CRAs”) under the Fair Credit Reporting Act (“FCRA”), which requires CRAs to “follow reasonable procedures to assure maximum accuracy” when preparing consumer reports.
+LexisNexis Screening Solutions, Inc. concerns the standard of care required of credit reporting agencies (“CRAs”) under the Fair Credit Reporting Act (“FCRA”), which requires CRAs to “follow reasonable procedures to assure maximum accuracy” when preparing consumer reports.
 15 U.S.C. § 1681e(b).
 Plaintiff David Alan Smith applied for a job that required him to submit to an employment background check conducted by Defendant LexisNexis Screening Solutions.
 LexisNexis did not require Smith's prospective employer to provide a middle name.
 In preparing the background check report, LexisNexis pulled the criminal records of a David Oscar Smith, who had been convicted of fraud.
 LexisNexis also pulled David Alan Smith's credit report, but did not investigate the discrepancy between criminal records for "David Oscar Smith" and a credit report for "David A. Smith."
 As a result of the miss-match, Smith's prospective employer withdrew its offer of employment.
 Smith sued LexisNexis for violating FCRA, alleging that the CRA did not follow "reasonable procedures to assure maximum accuracy."

 - EPIC Files Brief in Suit Over Faulty Background Checks: EPIC has filed an amicus brief in Smith v.
 LexisNexis Screening Solutions.
 The case was brought by a job applicant who was denied employment after a background report incorrectly stated that he had a criminal record.
 A court found that LexisNexis had violated Fair Credit Reporting Act by failing to take reasonable steps to ensure "maximum possible accuracy" in the report.
 LexisNexis appealed.
 In the amicus brief, EPIC highlighted the industry practice of selling background reports with inaccurate information.
 EPIC argued that companies should be strictly liable when they fail to maintain accuracy in these reports.
 In 2005, EPIC filed a famous FTC complaint about the data broker ChoicePoint, which ultimately led to a $10 million dollar settlement.
 (Mar.
 1, 2016)